armytag/langs/qathebo/grammar/morphology.md

 <p class="freetranslation">"Bring that here."</p>
 </div>

 Like the English demonstratives "this" and "that", the Qʼathebʼo demonstratives can also be used to specify another noun rather than replacing it.
+In this case they act like modifiers, appearing after the referent and taking [modifier agreement](#modifying-nouns) rather than number/case marking.

 <div class="gloss">
 <p class="number"></p>